lumenlearning/react-expandable-preview/README.md

       - React Expandable Preview contains an event callback system that fires callbacks before, after or during* certain events.
 These callbacks can be accessed via props sent through the expandable component.
         - `beforePreviewOpen`:
           - Type: function
-          - Description: This callback fires after a preview is clicked but before the preview displays itself.
+          - Description: This callback fires after a grid element is clicked but before the preview displays itself.
         - `afterPreviewOpen`:
           - Type: function
           - Description: This callback fires after a preview has been displayed.